Replacement Kitchen Doors and Worktops Cost

 Raw edges can be covered with the help of edging strips before any excess may be sanded away.
 Lastly, a sealant should be used to tidy up the edge of the work area and around the sink (if applicable).

-Also, having an entirely new kitchen will be more expensive than changing cupboards.
+Also, deciding to entirely remodel a kitchen will be more expensive than changing cupboards.

 I'm thinking of replacing my kitchen cabinet doors.
 Do I need to stick to the same brand or are they a standard size?